Ethics involves what is right, equitable, fair, just, dutiful and responsible.

 The consequences of ethical behavior are usually profound.
-Although unethical behavior may seem to help people rise more quickly in their fields, people with a strong sense of ethics have more stable, stronger careers.
+Although unethical behavior may seem to help people rise more quickly in their fields, people with a strong sense of ethics have more stable, stronger, long-lasting careers.

 Philosophical traditions — virtue, consequence, duty, justice and bioethics